Click here to sign up for my free Rick’s Tech Tips Newsletter!

 One of the great things about modern smartphones and tablets is their ability to run apps that perform a wide variety of useful tasks.

 If you can think of something for your device to do on your behalf, there is probably an app for it.

-In reality, smart phones are in fact tiny computers, and the apps they run are actually computer programs, and there’s a downside to that…
+In reality, smartphones and tablets are in fact tiny computers, and the apps they run are actually computer programs, and there’s a downside to that…

 As a result, unsuspecting users download the fake app from third-party download sites while thinking they are downloading the real app.

 Google runs a pretty tight ship when it comes to screening the apps they’ll allow in their Play Store, and that results in most malicious apps being distributed via third-party download sites.

 Bottom line: Be extremely careful about downloading ANY Android app from any place other than the Google Play Store.
 I never do it, and I strongly recommend that you refuse to do it as well.